HilscherAutomation/netFIELD-App-Platform-Connector-how-to/README.md

 ## Installation
 - If you haven't already, deploy a MQTT broker to your device.
 The netfield instance comes with a mosquitto container ready to deploy.
 If you want to deploy a different broker, create your own container with the appropriate docker image.
 The broker can be configured via environment variables or the container create options.
 Read the brokers documentation for how to set it up properly

-- Deploy the netFIELD Proxy container.
+- Deploy the netFIELD App Platform Connector container.
-    - Navigate to your device in your netFIELD instance, click on "containers" and select `netFIELD Proxy` from the `Available Containers` tab.
+    - Navigate to your device in your netFIELD instance, click on "containers" and select `netFIELD App Platform Connector` from the `Available Containers` tab.
-    - The netFIELD Proxy uses a system-wide configuration file for its MQTT settings.
+    - The netFIELD App Platform Connector uses a system-wide configuration file for its MQTT settings.
 If you wish to connect to a different broker you can change these settings after deployment.
     - Click `Deploy` and allow the device a few minutes to download and install the container.
 You can check in on the status on the `Installed Containers` tab on your devices details page.

 ## Updating Firmware

-The netFIELD Proxy allows you to update your devices operating system.
+The netFIELD App Platform Connector allows you to update your devices operating system.
 Update images are provided by the netFIELD team and are ready for installation from within the netFIELD Portal.

 - Navigate to your devies details Page
-- Select `netFIELD Proxy` from the `Device Navigation` sidebar
+- Select `netFIELD App Platform Connector` from the `Device Navigation` sidebar
-- From the `Edge sOS` tab, click on the version you want to deploy and confirm the action by clicking on `Deploy`
+- From the `Edge OS` tab, click on the version you want to deploy and confirm the action by clicking on `Deploy`
 - Your device will send periodical progress reports, while it updates its firmware

 ## Managing MQTT subscriptions

-Once netFIELD Proxy is deployed, you can manage which topics it subsribes to.
-Data published to one of those topics are automatically send to the cloud via the netFIELD Proxy.
+Once netFIELD App Platform Connector is deployed, you can manage which topics it subsribes to.
+Data published to one of those topics are automatically send to the cloud via the netFIELD App Platform Connector.

 ### Add a new subscription:
-- Navigate to your devices details page, select `netFIELD Proxy` from the `Device Navigation` sidebar and click on the `Topics` tab.
+- Navigate to your devices details page, select `netFIELD App Platform Connector` from the `Device Navigation` sidebar and click on the `Topics` tab.
 - Click `Add`
 - Chose a topic name you want to subscribe to
 - Select the appropriate Quality of Service Level from the dropdown menu